score-spec/score.dev/content/blog/score-at-kubecon-eu-in-london/index.md

 This year’s updates and community achievements mark an exciting milestone, and we’re eager to connect with the cloud-native community to showcase how Score is evolving.

-Here are four opportunities to hear more about Score and meet with maintainers and contributors at this year’s KubeCon EU in London in April 2025.
+Here are five opportunities to hear more about Score and meet with maintainers and contributors at this year’s KubeCon EU in London in April 2025.

 ## Opportunity #1 - Lightning Talk: Intro to Score

 [Project Lightning Talk: You Can Score It!
 Shift Down to the Platform.
 Do Not Shift Left to the Developers](https://sched.co/1tcwp).

-**Tuesday April 1st, 2025 16:07-16:12 BST.**
+**Tuesday April 1st, 2025 12:41-12:46 BST.**

 Developer Experience (DevX) is a key concept in Platform Engineering and in the cloud native ecosystem.
 Its primary goal is to empower developers, allowing them to focus on their code and generate business value rather than dealing with Kubernetes and infrastructure complexities.